 Return a tuple of arguments to set up an option whose value may be one of a specified list of legal enumerated values.
 The option will use the specified name key, have a default value of default, and display the specified help text.
-The option will only support those values in the $allowed_values$ list.
-The optional map argument is a dictionary that can be used to convert input values into specific legal values in the $allowed_values$ list.
-If the value of $ignore_case$ is 0 (the default), then the values are case-sensitive.
-If the value of $ignore_case$ is 1, then values will be matched case-insensitive, and all input values will be converted to lower case.
+The option will only support those values in the allowed_values list.
+The optional map argument is a dictionary that can be used to convert input values into specific legal values in the allowed_values list.
+If the value of ignore_case is 0 (the default), then the values are case-sensitive.
+If the value of ignore_case is 1, then values will be matched case-insensitive.
+If the value of ignore_case is 2, then values will be matched case-insensitive, and all input values will be converted to lower case.